mcidclan/atomic-point-of-view/README.md

 width-block-count: ........
 Number of blocks in width
 depth-block-count: ........
 Number of blocks in depth
 ____________________________
+horizontal-pov-count: .....
+Step angle between two horizontal point of views
-atomic-pov-count: .........
-Step angle between two point of views
+vertical-pov-count: .......
+Step angle between two vertical point of views
 ray-step: .................
 Change the value of the ray step frame generation
 max-ray-depth: ............
 The max length of the ray during the raytracing
 ____________________________